This page needs an update because many changes were introduced by Firefox Quantum (v57+).

 User Agent Overrider

-Most Windows users probably don't need this one.
-If you use Linux or Pale Moon you might want it because under those circumstances your User-Agent string could be unintentionally distinctive.
-User Agent Overrider allows you to substitute a generic string so you can "blend in with the crowd".
-(Note 5)
+Most Windows users probably don't need this add-on.
+If you use Linux or Pale Moon (or both) you might want it because under those circumstances your User-Agent string could be unintentionally distinctive.

 Editing a User-agent string

 This extension's Preferences will bring you to some lines of text that need editing.
 Change the "<your-OS>/Firefox NN.0" line to the current release in all three places in the line of text.
 Occasionally you'll need to increment the version number when a new version is released.
 (Note 6)

 Pale Moon users need to install an older version of this extension (0.2.4.1) from the extension's Version History page.